 I hope My Baba will help you in choosing the best for you and your baba.

 I feel privileged to be at the heart of My Baba.
-It’s a website that brings mothers and mothers-to-be together to benefit from the best tips, advice and support.
+The website brings mothers and mothers-to-be together to benefit from the best tips, advice and support.”

 Welcome to My Baba.

 Christina Walter is our product features editor and researcher here at My Baba.
-She’s Ellie’s sister, and mum to 10-year-old George, and 8-year-old Maisie.
+She’s Ellie’s sister, and mum to 12-year-old George, and 10-year-old Maisie.
 Besides finding and testing out the latest products and reporting back to our readers in the shape of My Baba’s awesome product feature columns, Christina shares her amusing day-to-day experiences of family life.

 My Baba began in 2012.
 How has it changed over the years?